docker77/bt_ecom_app/README.md

-This is test project for Ecommerce website on MERN stack using TailwindCSS.
+This is test project for Ecommerce website using ReactJS and TailwindCSS.

 ![Screenshot](/frontend/public/images/screenshot.png?raw=true "SkiShop Screenshot")